tarraneh/SyncMCMC/README.md

 - **run_all_epochs.py**: Performs the full parameter estimate analysis on 16 epochs of data, produces plots, and outputs results to files.
 - **plot_time_evolution.py**: Plots time evolution of parameter estimates from outputs produced by run_all_epochs.py.
 - **equipartition.py**: Calculates various physical parameters based on parameter estimates from outputs produced by run_all_epochs.py.

+### Data File Format

+Data files should be formatted in a particular manner.
+Failure to properly format data files will prevent the analysis scripts from executing.
+All files should contain three columns listing the frequency, flux, and error in that order, and separated by commas.
+Any additional comment lines should include a '#'.